Assignments

 Week 3

-This week’s readings raise topics that might be distressing.
-We’ll discuss matters of sexual assault, domestic violence, racism, racial profiling, and violence against Black people by other citizens and police.
-I’ve included content warnings within the casebook, and I’ll also flag the supplemental materials by Franks, Coates, Taylor, and Williams.
+The readings over the next two weeks raise challenging topics.
+We’ll discuss sexual assault, domestic violence, racism, and violence by police and others.
+I’ve included content warnings in the casebook.
+Please note that the supplemental materials by Franks, Coates, Taylor, and Prabhu might also be distressing.

 Week 4